Uvacoder/aaa-css-projects-collection/Games/SnakeGame/ReadMe.md

 # Snake Game
-## I have created this usinh HTML, CSS & JavaScript
+## I have created this using HTML, CSS & JavaScript